-A number of fashion houses have also offered charitable donations to hospitals and research facilities at this critical time.
+A number of fashion houses have also offered charitable donations directly to hospitals and research facilities at this critical time.
 Prada will be funding two new Intensive Care Units (ICUs) in the Milan hospitals of Sacco, San Raffaele, and Vittore Buzzi.
 High-end accessories brand Bulgari also contributed to the cause by donating funds to the research department at the Istituto Lazzaro Spallanzani in Rome.
 Fendi’s Carla Fendi Foundation also announced a contribution of €100,000 to Rome’s Presidio Sanitario Columbus ICU.
 Luxury ski brand Moncler has donated €10 million to build 400 intensive care units for a new hospital in Milan.

 Kering, which owns brands including Balenciaga, Alexander McQueen, Gucci and Ulysse Nardin, has made a €2 million donation to health-care institutions in the areas of Lombardy, Veneto and Tuscany.
 The group also donated CNY5 million to the Red Cross Foundation in Hubei, China, where the outbreak first began.

-CEO of Kering, François-Henri Pinault, told fashion news outlet WWD “Our thoughts are with the many impacted by the novel coronavirus outbreak, and therefore we have decided to donate the funds as an immediate contribution to assist”.
+CEO of Kering, François-Henri Pinault, told fashion news outlet WWD “Our thoughts are with the many impacted by the novel coronavirus outbreak, and therefore we have decided to donate the funds as an immediate contribution to assist.”
 The aid will be used for medical staff and patients as well as for public health education.

 Individuals poised at the head of the world's biggest fashion brands have also offered large sums of their personal wealth to help fight the spread of COVID-19.
 After postponing his cruise show, Giorgio Armani pledged over $2 million AUD of his own money to hospitals in his home country.
 More than $200,000 was also offered to the ICUs of a Milan hospital by Donatella Versace and her daughter Allegra, plus the chief executive officer of Gucci, Marco Bizzarri, gave over $100,000 of his own money to hospitals in the badly hit Emilia-Romagna region of Italy.

 Such substantial contributions from around the world are important, but every individual can also be doing their part to prevent the spread.
 For more information, head to who.int